Fire ship: Use in the Greek War of Independence

 In the Greek War of Independence, 1821–1832, the extensive use of fire ships by the Greeks allowed them to counterbalance the Turkish naval superiority in terms of ship size and artillery power.
 As the small fire ships were much more maneuverable than enemy ships of the line, especially in the coasts of the Aegean Sea where the islands, islets, reefs, gulfs and straits restrained big ships from being easily moved, they were a serious danger for the ships of the Turkish fleet.
-Many naval battles of the Greek war of independence were won by the use of fire ships.
+Many naval battles of the Greek war of independence were won by the use of fire ships, notably the burning of the Ottoman flagship off Chios in June 1822.
 The successful use of fireships required the use of the element of surprise (a visible similarity with modern-day naval special operations).
 It is considered an important landmark in Greek naval tradition.